Louisville’s Chris Bell Suffered Torn ACL

 At 6-foot-2, 200 pounds, Tyson has the frame of a pro wideout, and he’s logged monster production for the Sun Devils over the last two years.
 Last season, he put up an impressive 75 catches for 1,101 yards and 10 touchdowns.
 A hamstring injury has slightly reduced Tyson’s output this year, but he has still managed a line of 59-689-8 in eight games.
 There’s little lacking in his game as he excels in getting open and making tough, contested catches.

 The 6-foot-3, 190-pound Tate is a bit longer and leaner than Tyson, but he doesn’t sacrifice any quickness or control with that length.
 Tate has established himself as a deep threat this season with crisp route-running and an ability to adjust his pace to find the ball or get open.
-It’s hard to shine in an offense that features sophomore star Jeremiah Smith (not draft-eligible), but Tate has found a way by establishing himself as of the more sure-handed receivers in the country.
-He seems set to continue the parade of NFL-ready receivers out of Columbus.
-Jaxon Smith-Njigba, Garrett Wilson, Emeka Egbuka, Terry McLaurin, Chris Olave, and Marvin Harrison Jr. are among the Buckeyes’ recent NFL success stories at the position.
+It’s hard to shine in an offense that features sophomore star Jeremiah Smith (not yet draft-eligible), but Tate has found a way by establishing himself as one of the more sure-handed receivers in the country.
+He seems set to continue the parade of NFL-ready receivers out of Columbus, following in the footsteps of recent Buckeye success stories like Jaxon Smith-Njigba, Garrett Wilson, Emeka Egbuka, Terry McLaurin, Chris Olave, and Marvin Harrison Jr.

 Bell is the first senior mentioned and the only one sneaking into late-first projections.
 Fellow senior Germie Bernard, who plays for Alabama, is seemingly on the fringe at this point in the process.
-Bell shows impressive traits while still needing to polish several aspects of his game, but he possesses some uncoachable traits that should really benefit him at the next level.
-Bernard doesn’t impress much as an athlete, lacking ideal size/speed/strength attributes, but overall, he does a lot of things right.
+Bell shows impressive traits while still needing to polish several aspects of his game, but he possesses some uncoachable strength and explosive speed that should really benefit him at the next level.
+Bernard doesn’t impress much as an athlete, lacking ideal size/speed/strength attributes, but he does a lot of things right with a good all-around game.

-The underclassmen are truly the gems of the group, according to Brugler, who placed Tyson, Tate, and Lemon among his top 40 prospects entering the season.
+The underclassmen are truly the gems of the group, according to Brugler, who placed Tyson, Tate, and Lemon among his top 20 prospects entering the season.
 All of those players have matched or exceeded the hype since then, Brugler notes.
-They’re among several wideouts who could come off the board early if they declare for the draft.
+At this point, there’s little question about if they’ll get drafted high or whether they can play at the next level.
+The more important question will be whether or not they’re ready to declare this year.